 In every federal court of appeals, a judge may request further review of a three-judge panel decision when necessary to "secure or maintain uniformity of the court's decisions," or to address "a question of exceptional importance."
 Upon agreement of a majority of the circuit's active judges, such a case will be reheard by the circuit "en banc."
 This ostensibly affords the court, as a whole, an opportunity to correct errors in its caselaw or to reconcile conflicts.
 But only a small fraction of our published opinions can receive meaningful en banc consideration-let alone actual en banc review.
-In a typical year, only roughly 30 of our cases will receive an en banc vote.
-Usually, fewer than 20 will actually be reheard en banc.
+In a typical year, only roughly 30 of our cases will receive an en banc vote.28 Usually, fewer than 20 will actually be reheard en banc.29 And the number of our en banc cases has been dwindling even further in recent years.
 Such a small sliver of en banc review cannot meaningfully resolve the much deeper problems inherent in our ability to maintain the overall consistency of our law.

-&lt;sup>27 Fed.
+27 Fed.
 R. App.
 P. 35(a).

 Some might mistake the relatively small number of en banc reviews for a sign that, despite our size, our law remains clear and consistent, thus necessitating little en banc action.
 In reality, this is yet another reflection of the practical constraints imposed by a court of our size.
 Our court regularly receives around 800 petitions for en banc review a year.
 This means that, in addition to handling his or her own caseload, reviewing the more than 500 precedential opinions issued by our court, and staying abreast of important legal developments elsewhere, each judge will also have more than 15 new en banc petitions every week to consider.
-Identifying which of those 800 petitions merits further review is a labor-intensive task-not to mention the significant amount of work that must go into actually
+Identifying which of those 800 petitions merits further review is a labor-intensive task-not to mention the significant amount of work that must go into actually calling for an en banc vote in a given case.
+There are, alas, only so many hours in a day.
+It is not reasonable to expect our court-which already has the most active en banc practice in the country.
+To engage in even more en banc reviews, simply to correct every error or inconsistency that might be identified in our law.